futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 22, 2017 5:30pm

+Ok, so I got a decent bit done on my CycleJS flappy bird.
+However, I do want to note that I've spent a dozen hours on this and 1) it's not done yet (still needs another few hours), and 2) it hurts my brain to do it.
+Despite all this, I do love how beautiful it all is when it's working.
+Clearly a text-based interface to stream programming is difficult, so the question is how do I simplify and constrict things?
+Apparently [Elm did away with FRP to some degree by baking a default architecture into the types](http://elm-lang.org/blog/farewell-to-frp), so that might be a decent way to go.
+However, I still feel like something more low-level stream based could work as long as we have the right visual metaphor.
+I think we could've massively sped up my code development with the right visual tools, but that remains to be seen.
+Potentially I should try to build some games in Elm next week for comparison.

+As far as the Recurse Center goes, it seems like I have to make up my mind in the next day or two...
+I'm really on the fence.
+More to come on this front soon.

+I also didn't stay focused enough today to get to most of the logistical tasks I was hoping to do, like emailing people and editing my new podcast interview.
+Ah well, I'll get to them next week.
+Have a great weekend!

 ### September 22, 2017 9:20am

 Despite getting a late start to the day and potentially going on a run at some point, today is totally reserved for research to make up for lost time Weds and Thurs this week.